learn-co-curriculum/rails-associations-library/README.md

 * Authors write at least one book, but usually more.
 Stephen King has written more than fifty novels including *The Shining*, *Carrie*, and *Pet Sematary*.
 * Authors have a name (J.K.
 Rowling, J. D. Salinger, F. Scott Fitzgerald, etc.)

-##### Topics

-* There isn't just one book about the topic genetics, there are a bunch.
-For instance, there's *The Selfish Gene* by Richard Dawkines, *Genetics: A Conceptual Approach* by Benjamin A. Pierce, and *The Cosmic Serpent: DNA and the Origins of Knowledge* by Jeremy Narby.
-* Topics have a name (biology, philosophy, literary theory, etc.).

 ##### Genres